Tufts Jumbos sailing

 The Tufts University Sailing Team represents Tufts University in the intercollegiate sport of sailing.
 They are members of the Intercollegiate Sailing Association (ICSA), the governing body for collegiate sailing, and compete at the New England Intercollegiate Sailing Association (NEISA).

+Led by head coach Johnny Norfleet since 2023, who took the reins from Ken Legler after an illustrious 43-year career at Tufts, the team is one of the most successful in the history of college sailing.

 National championships

 The team holds 28 National Championships: